jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 #### AR & AP Bad Debt Relief

-1. Bad Debt Relief screen will be prompted (see the screenshot below) if the system found there are outstanding Tax Invoices has expired at 6 months.
+1. Bad Debt Relief screen will appear (see the screenshot below) if the system detects outstanding Tax Invoices that have expired for 6 months.
-2. Sales documents from the company with empty GST No will be un-ticked.
-You can tick the documents if you think this company is a GST Registered person.
+2. Sales documents from the company without GST No. will be un-ticked.
+You can tick the documents if you believe the company is GST-Registered.

    ![des-gst-bad-debt-relief-1](../../../static/img/usage/gst-and-sst/gst/gst-bad-debt-relief-1.jpg)